 Community Chorus Project (CCP) was founded in 2011 by Lauren Bromley Hodge, a Chapel Hill, NC based arts entrepreneur, in collaboration with the Department of Music at the University of North Carolina at Chapel Hill.
 Community Chorus Project, LLC is a company with a mission.
-We seek to create positive social impact while creating diverse and inclusive music programming of the highest standard.
-Our credo is Creating Community One Chorus at a Time, and our goal is to plant lifelong seeds of creativity, fun and artistry in middle and high school age singers.
-Our youth programs are diverse, innovative, immersive, fun and informed by our partnership with the Department of Music at UNC, who help ensure the highest musical and education quality.
-Our singers work with a wealth of talented music teachers and artists (see staff biographies).
+We seek to create positive social impact through the creation of diverse and inclusive music programming of the highest standard.
+Our credo is Creating Community One Chorus at a Time and our goal is to plant lifelong seeds of creativity, fun and artistry in middle and high school age singers.
+Our youth programs are diverse, innovative, immersive and fun.
+Our partnership with the Department of Music at UNC helps to ensure the highest musical and educational quality in our cirricula.
+Community Chorus Project singers work with a wealth of talented music teachers and artists (see staff biographies).

 Community Chorus Project programs…